 Similar to Germany, the US has a progressive tax system, meaning people with higher taxable incomes pay higher federal income tax rates.
-Tax rates in the U.S. range from 10% to 37%, thus in the US employees pay less taxes than in Germany.
+Tax rates in the US range from 10% to 37%, thus American employees pay fewer taxes than in Germany.

 In the US the term Federal taxes is common, where there are 7 different tax brackets: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

-Taxpayers should notice, that the brackets vary depending on whether they are single/married, if they fill taxes together with the spouse or separately, but also if only one spouse earns income or both.
+Taxpayers should notice, that the brackets vary depending on whether they are single/married, if they fill taxes together with the spouse or separately, and if only one spouse earns income or both.

-The same way amount in taxes ranges in Germany, it called tax class.
+The same way amount in taxes ranges in Germany, it’s called tax class.
 Depending on which life situation a person is in, they will be assigned a particular tax class where a different rate will apply.
-But again, the system is complicated and we won’t touch on all the details in this article.
+But again, the system is complicated, and we won’t touch on all the details in this article.

 Moreover, in the US you can reduce your tax rate by subtracting some deductions, which isn’t common in Germany.
 Such deductions include student loan interest payments, contributions to an IRA, moving expenses, and health insurance contributions for self-employed persons.

-In Germany, these deductions don’t exist because usually, people don’t take so many loans, and in the US, and health care system is completely different.
+In Germany, these deductions don’t exist because people usually don’t take so many loans, and in the US, the healthcare system is entirely different.

 |Tax rate||Taxable income bracket||Tax owed|